About Cooper Tire & Rubber Company

-- The fourth largest tire manufacturer in the U.S.
+The fifth largest tire manufacturer in the U.S.

 Cooper Tire & Rubber Company, Findlay, Ohio

-Cooper employs nearly 13,000 people around the world.
+Cooper employs approximately 8,000 people around the world.

-Cooper, Mastercraft, Dean, Starfire, Dominator, Roadmaster, Avon Tyres, Mickey Thompson, Dick Cepek, Chenshan, Austone and Fortune.
+In addition to Cooper, we also design and manufacture tires under these brands: Mastercraft, Dean, Starfire, Roadmaster, Avon Tyres, Mickey Thompson, Dick Cepek,and Mentor.